mskilab-org/Ppurple/README.md

     		LL diff:0.912960716173984 tol: 1

-##### output is a data.table of likely solution and their probability, showing the most likely solution in the first row
+#### output is a data.table of solutions and their probabilities, showing the most likely solution in the first row

 ```R